spack/spack/lib/spack/docs/workflows.rst

 Workflows
 =========

-The process of using Spack involves building packages, running binaries from those packages, and developing software that depends on those packages.
-For example, one might use Spack to build the ``netcdf`` package, use ``spack load`` to run the ``ncdump`` binary, and finally, write a small C program to read/write a particular NetCDF file.
+Using Spack involves building packages, running binaries from those packages, and developing software that depends on them.
+For example, you might use Spack to build the ``netcdf`` package, use ``spack load`` to run the ``ncdump`` binary, and write a small C program to read/write a particular NetCDF file.

-Spack supports a variety of workflows to suit a variety of situations and user preferences, there is no single way to do all these things.
+Spack supports a variety of workflows for a variety of situations and user preferences --- there is no single way to do all these things.
-This chapter demonstrates different workflows that have been developed, pointing out the pros and cons of them.
+This chapter demonstrates different workflows that have been developed, pointing pros and cons.

 -----------
 Definitions